dtcenter/MET/docs/Users_Guide/mode.rst

 .. code-block:: none

-   multivar_intensity = [FALSE, TRUE, TRUE];
+   multivar_intensity_flag = [FALSE, TRUE, TRUE];

-The **multivar_intensity** entry appears only in the **MODEMultivarConfig_default** file.
+The **multivar_intensity_flag** entry appears only in the **MODEMultivarConfig_default** file.
 This option is paired with the **multivar_logic** entry, and can take on a value of TRUE or FALSE for each **field**.
 In the multivar case, super objects are created using the **multivar_logic** settings.
-For each input for which **multivar_intensity** is TRUE, the input is masked to be non-missing only within the super objects, and traditional mode is run on that masked input.
-For each input for which **multivar_intensity** is FALSE, the input is skipped over.
-If all the multivar_intensity values are FALSE, traditional mode output is created for the super objects, but with no intensity information.
+For each input for which **multivar_intensity_flag** is TRUE, the input is masked to be non-missing only within the super objects, and traditional mode is run on that masked input.
+For each input for which **multivar_intensity_flag** is FALSE, the input is skipped over.
+If all the multivar_intensity_flag values are FALSE, traditional mode output is created for the super objects, but with no intensity information.

 _____________________